How Singleness Is Good

-In the last podcast we talked about Adam’s singleness and why it was not good, and of course this raises the question of whether singleness itself is intrinsically bad.
+In the last podcast, we talked about Adam’s singleness and why it was not good.
+Of course, this raises the question of whether singleness itself is intrinsically bad.
 What would you say to singles, especially to those who may be called to a life of singleness?

-Now I wrote two chapters on singleness in my book on marriage and the reason I did it is because I knew that if you are going to celebrate marriage you are going to have single people reading it and say-ing: Oh, so that is the great life and I get the other life.
-And my point there was: No. There are glories that can be shown in marriage that can’t be shown in singleness, given.
-There are glories that can’t be shown in marriage, but only in singleness, given.
 If God has called you to a life of singleness, there are ways in and by that singleness to display the glory of God which married people can’t.
 It does involve other people.
 So my point stays the same.
-God created the other and I said other partly because I knew that it is not just wife.
-It is not just husband.
-It is other human and single people are called into a life of receive one another as Christ received you so that with one voice you may glorify him.
+God created the other, and I said other partly because I knew that it is not just a wife.
+It is not just a husband.
+It is another human, and single people are called into a life like this: “Welcome one another as Christ has welcomed you” so that “you may with one voice glorify the God and Father of our Lord Jesus Christ” (Romans 15:5–7).
 That is talking about the true eternal family.
-And one of the things I stressed in those chapters was: Marriage is tempo-rary.
-The Church is eternal.
+And one of the things I stressed in those chapters was this: Marriage is temporary.
+The church is eternal.

-So thank you, Tony, of the clarifying question.
-Yes, singleness doesn’t mean one has embraced a lesser life, because there are ways to display the corporate glory and the glory of dependence on God in unique ways and singleness that can’t be done by husband and wife.
+So thank you, Tony, for the clarifying question.
+Singleness doesn’t mean one has embraced a lesser life, because there are ways to display the corporate glory and the glory of dependence on God in unique ways in singleness that can’t be done by husband and wife.